tobyweston/temperature-machine/site/src/main/tut/docs/ds18b20_sensor.md

-These measurements are stored in an area of sensor's memory called the "scratchpad".
-It's addressed using the following byte table.
+This file is derived from an area of the sensor's memory called the "scratchpad".
+The scratchpad is addressed using the following byte table.

 Position | Description
 --- | ---